hadamjoo/react-clock/README.md

 # Getting Started with Create React App

-This project was toy project making a clock with state management.
+This project was toy project making a clock with state management using recoil.

 branch